Do you need to use hot or cold water when shaving?

 - Cottager’s Monthly Visitor: the editor writes, “Do not lose time by waiting for hot water.
 Cold is better after you once get accustomed to it.
 Hot water can make your face delicate and tender, the very cause why shaving is a painful operation.”

-- Shaving Made Easy: In natural oily condition, it is very difficult to cut your hair with your razor, and it becomes even more difficult if your beard is made still softer by the application of the hot water.
+- Shaving Made Easy: In natural oily conditions, it is very difficult to cut your hair with your razor, and it becomes even more difficult if your beard is made softer by applying hot water.
 Many men and women do this, and it is no wonder they find shaving difficult.
-When this is done, your hairs become soft and limp, and your razor will either slip over your hair entirely, or else cut partly into your hair, bend your hair back and shave your hair lengthwise, all the while pulling and straining your hair at the roots, and making the process of shaving a very painful one.
+When this is done, your hairs become soft and limp, and your razor will either slip over your hair entirely or else cut partly into your hair, bend your hair back and shave your hair lengthwise, all the while pulling and straining your hair at the roots, and making the process of shaving a very painful one.

-Here’s what the modern dermatologists say about using the cold water when shaving:
+Here’s what modern dermatologists say about using cold water when shaving:

 - “Coldwater reduces inflammation.
 It is like putting a cold compress onto an injury,” said Adam Penstein, a licensed dermatologist.

 - Hot water opens your pores: “The hot water opens up the pores, whereas the cold water closes them,” said Eric Holmes, a barber at Blind Barber in Los Angeles.
 “The use of cold water will firm your skin and prevent blockage, as you wash away any hair, dead skin, and shave gel residue from your face.”

-To sum up, even knowing shaving with cold water has advantages, I still prefer and recommend using hot water before shaving and cold water after shaving.
+To sum up, even knowing shaving with cold water has advantages, I still prefer and recommend using hot water before and cold water after shaving.

 Why choose cold water for shaving